artitw/text2text/README.md

 #OpenAI API format
 input_prompts = ["Hello, world!"]
-print(
-    asst.completion_tokens(input_prompts),
-    asst.completion(input_prompts)
-)
-#[13]
+asst.completion_tokens(input_prompts) #[13]
-#['Hello there!
+asst.completion(input_prompts) #['Hello there!
 How can I help you today?
 If you have any questions or need assistance with something, feel free to ask.']

-results = asst.chat_completion([
+chat_history = [
     {"role": "user",  "content": "Hi"},
     {"role": "assistant", "content": "Hello, how are you?"}, {"role": "user", "content": "What should I do today?"}
-])
+]
+asst.chat_completion_tokens(chat_history) #31
-#{'role': 'assistant', 'content': '1.
+asst.chat_completion(chat_history) #{'role': 'assistant', 'content': '1.
 Make a list of things to be grateful for.\n2.
 Go outside and take a walk in nature.\n3.
 Practice mindfulness meditation.\n4.
 Connect with a loved one or friend.\n5.
 Do something kind for someone else.\n6.
 Engage in a creative activity like drawing or writing.\n7.
 Read an uplifting book or listen to motivational podcasts.'}
 ```
 - To use a dynamic knowledge base, see [![Q&A Assistant Demo](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1hkNgpSmmUA-mzUibqz25xq-E8KYOLuVx?usp=sharing)
 - To use with LangChain, see [![LangChain integration](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1K6Kk80w9vjFZ7PL9dPRgVuOPuaWcY4ae?usp=sharing)